Customisations#

 Syntax and GUI Themes#

-Adding your own GUI and syntax themes is relatively easy.
+Adding your own GUI and syntax themes is relatively easy, although it requires that you manually edit config files with colour values.
 The themes are defined by simple plain text config files with meta data and colour settings.

 In order to make your own versions, first copy one of the existing files to your local computer and modify it as you like.